 The garden has formal lawns, pools, streams and glades, a dramatic mature lime avenue (complete with medieval fonts), a brookside walk with a waterfall, a wild garden with a tangle of paths where children love to hide, a moated castle with drawbridge and a Barn Tearoom run by friendly volunteers - with cakes, ice creams and refreshments.

 Sir Frederick Gibberd's House is also available to visit.
 There will be an exhibition celebrating the contribution that Lady Patricia Gibberd made to the Arts in Harlow.

-No booking required
+Booking Details: No booking required

-Paths in the Garden are steep in places and uneven.
+Access Information: Paths in the Garden are steep in places and uneven.
 In wet weather paths can become very slippery.

-The Gibberd Garden has brown "attraction" signage as one nears the site.
+Directions: The Gibberd Garden has brown "attraction" signage as one nears the site.